phet2309/Filetype-Identification/README.md

 ## Execution Flow
 1. Data collection using Web Scraping from fileproinfo.com, fileinfo.com and data extraction using XML parsing with Apache Tika
 2. Collected data gets stored inside respective .json file
 3. The main file executes the input for fileinfo, filrproinfo and for Apache Tika, and each will recieve their outputs in respective csv output file.
+This whole process will be conducted with multi-threading, which will decrease the execution time.

 ## Input
 Default input is input2.csv, but user can change it according to need.